evo-it/flutter_tomtom_navigation/README.md

-Which can just go into the README.
 To get the package working for our app, I had to perform the following steps:
 # Required
 * Add `packagingOptions` to the app/build.gradle (as per TT docs)
 ```